pioneer-dsl-2018/project/Final-writeup.md

 This DSL will also be unique in providing the functionality of the verification of trigonometric proofs since there is no DSL catering to this domain specifically.

+## Language Implementation

+This DSL will be an internal DSL since there will be some degree of dependency on the syntax of the host-language.
+While the dependence exists, the implementation will attempt to eliminate as much of the host-flavour as is possible in order to make the language easy to learn and use for the users.
+This is why the syntax of the justifications is close to human language.

+I chose Python as a host-language for this DSL.
+One of the reasons for this choice was my own familiarity with the language which meant that I needed to dedicate lesser time to comprehend and learn how to use the implementation language.
+This host-language is well-suited to my language design primarily because of the existence of the necessary libraries to perform transformations on trigonometric expressions; this the trigonometric proofs language is an external DSL, there is no dependency of the design of the language's syntax itself on the host-language.
+However, this enabled me, as the language implementer to focus a greater deal of my time and attention on adding fluency and syntactic sugar to, as well removing the host-flavour from this language to make it more DSL-y rather than spending a majority of my time on writing functions to perform the transformations themselves.

+This DSL, as mentioned above, is an external DSL.
+Since the domain-experts whom the language is intended to serve might not necessarily be familiar with the conventions of the syntax of higher-level programming languages, it was most appropriate to eliminate this dependency and instead enable users to focus only on the proofs themselves.

+The syntax of this language is not entirely in terms of natural human language and tends to be more step-wise.
+This is because of the domain of the DSL, mathematics, also avoids the usage of a great deal of human-language to a great extent, instead using its own syntax in terms of operators, functions, and keywords.

+The DSL essentially takes the identity to be verified, the number of steps, and whether to transform the LHS expression or RHS expression as input.
+It then takes the justifications for each of the steps as input.
+Parsing these input parameters creates an intermediate form of the program which then contains variables and input parameters in terms of the host language.
+A library of functions which uses the SymPy simplify.fu module is then called on this intermediate script in order to produce the output steps for the user.